google/comprehensive-rust/src/structs/struct-construction.md

 construction is done using struct construction syntax.

-It is convention, however, to either implement the `Default` trait, or create a method called "new" that has no receiver (ie a "static" function).
+It is convention, however, to either implement the `Default` trait, or create a method called `new` that has no receiver (i.e., a "static" function).

 ```rust,editable
 struct Person {